-Where our outcome variables y_i are various economic outcomes for individual i and X_i is a vector of individual characteristics.
+Where our outcome variables y_i are economic outcomes (log household income, employment status, FPL status, and subjective financial hardship) for individual i and X_i is a vector of individual characteristics.
 For all analyses, we stratify the sample by sex assigned at birth and control for indicator variables for gay men and lesbian women and bisexual individuals respectively.
 Due to this sex split, gay men and bisexual men are compared to heterosexual men while lesbian women and bisexual women are compared to heterosexual women.
 The coefficients of interest β_2 and β_3 represent the disparity in an economic outcome between gay/lesbian respondents and bisexual respondents, respectively, compared with heterosexual respondents.